-antibody A specialized protein (immunoglobulin) that recognizes the antigen that triggered its production; a protein (immunoglobulin) produced naturally or induced by a foreign protein that provides immune protection against infectious organisms and foreign substances; normally produced when a foreign substance such as a pathogen enters the body. anticholinergic Refers to drugs or effects that reduce the activity of the parasympathetic nervous system. anticonvulsant Drug usually administered IV that stops a convulsive seizure.
-Polypeptide substance synthesized by the hypothalamus and released from the posterior pituitary gland that regulates water balance in the body by altering urine volume at the collecting idiuretic hormone (ADH) e ducts; hormone from the posterior pituitary gland that causes retention of water from the kidneys; substance produced in the hypothalamus and secreted by the pituitary gland that modulates urine production and allows the kidneys to reabsorb water in order to conserve body water. ntiepileptic drug Drug usually administered orally to prevent epileptic seizures. antilipemic drug A drug that reduces the level of fats in the blood. antigen Substance, usually protein or carbohydrate, that is capable of stimulating an immune response; any substance that stimulates an immune response, i.e., production of an antibody.
-The ability of viruses to change the composition or structure of ntigenic drift and antigenic shift their surface proteins (viral coat) that are responsible for producing disease (pathogenicity). antihistaminic Drug that blocks the action of histamine at the target organ.
+A specialized protein (immunoglobulin) that recognizes antigen that triggered its production; a protein (immunoglobulin) produced naturally or induced by a fo the antiinflammatory organisms and foreign substances; normally produced w foreign substance such as a pathogen enters the bod ous ien a y. ergic Refers to drugs or effects that reduce the activity of th parasympathetic nervous system. e Isant Drug usually administered IV that stops a convulsive sei: ure. antimicrobial Polypeptide substance synthesized by the hypothalamus released from the posterior pituitary gland that regulates balance in the body by altering urine volume at the colle and water antineoplastic ting ormone ducts; hormone from the posterior pituitary gland that ca retention of water from the kidneys; substance produced hypothalamus and secreted by the pituitary gland the modulates urine production and allows the kidneys to re- in the antipsychotic drug water in order to conserve body water. antipyresis ic drug Drug usually administered orally to prevent epileptic seiz ures. antisecretory c drug A drug that reduces the level of fats in the blood.
+Substance, usually protein or carbohydrate, that is capat n stimulating an immune response; any substance tha stimulates an immune response, i.e. production of an ant le of antiseptic sumulates an initial response, i.e., production of an and antitussive ift and shift The ability of viruses to change the composition or struct their surface proteins (viral coat) that are responsible f producing disease (pathogenicity). ure of or anuria ninic Drug that blocks the action of histamine at the target or gan. anxiety antiinflammatory Minimizing or stopping the response to tissue injury by reducing the pain, localized swelling, and chemical substances released at the site of injury. antimetabolite A drug that is very similar to natural chemicals in a normal biochemical reaction in cells but different enough to interfere with the normal division and functions of cells; drug whose chemical structure is similar to that of normal body metabolites and that inhibits normal cell function. antimicrobial Antibacterial drugs obtained by chemical synthesis and not from other microorganisms. antineoplastic Drug that inhibits the growth and proliferation of cancer cells. antipsychotic drug Drug used to treat schizophrenia and other psychotic conditions. antipyresis Reducing an elevated body temperature. antisecretory Substance that inhibits secretion of digestive enzymes, hormones, or acid. antiseptic Substance that inhibits the growth of microorganisms on living tissue. antitussive A drug that suppresses coughing. anuria Condition in which no urine is produced. anxiety A state of anxiousness and hyperemotionalism that occurs with uncertainty, stress, and fearful situations.

-apoprotein A protein that is attached to a second molecule that is not a protein. apoptosis Cell death, due to either programmed cell death or other physiological events. aquaporins Specialized proteins that form pores (channels) in the cell membrane that allow water to pass through but not small molecules like ions. aquaresis Renal excretion of water without electrolytes. aqueous humor Ocular fluid; watery substance that is located behind the cornea of the eye and in front of the lens. argyria Permanent black discoloration of skin and mucous membranes caused by prolonged use of silver protein solutions. arrhythmia Disorder of cardiac conduction and electrical impulse formation. arteriosclerosis Hardening or fibrosis of the arteries; accumulation of fatty deposits in the walls of arteries. arthralgia Joint pain. arthritis Inflammation of the joints. ascites Excess fluid in the space between the tissues lining the abdomen and abdominal organs (the peritoneal cavity), usually associated with organ failure. asthma Inflammation of the bronchioles associated with constriction of smooth muscle, wheezing, and edema; respiratory disease characterized by bronchoconstriction, shortness of breath, and wheezing.
+apoprotein A protein that is attached to a second molecule that is not a protein. apoptosis Cell death, due to either programmed cell death or other physiological events. aquaporins Specialized proteins that form pores (channels) in the cell membrane that allow water to pass through but not small molecules like ions. aquaresis Renal excretion of water without electrolytes. aqueous humor Ocular fluid; watery substance that is located behind the cornea of the eye and in front of the lens. argyria Permanent black discoloration of skin and mucous membranes caused by prolonged use of silver protein solutions. arrhythmia Disorder of cardiac conduction and electrical impulse formation arteriosclerosis Hardening or fibrosis of the arteries; accumulation of fatty deposits in the walls of arteries. arthralgia Joint pain. arthritis Inflammation of the joints. ascites Excess fluid in the space between the tissues lining the abdomen and abdominal organs (the peritoneal cavity), usually associated with organ failure. asthma Inflammation of the bronchioles associated with constriction of smooth muscle, wheezing, and edema; respiratory disease characterized by bronchoconstriction, shortness of breath, and wheezing.